eightfish-org/eightfish/README.md

 NOTICE: EightFish itself is not a service/platform/serverless/layer, it is just a dev framework tool.

+## Get Started

+You can read the [EightFish Book](https://eightfish-org.github.io/eightfish-book/) to learn how to get started.

 ## Status

-The status is before MVP, we are working on one use case of this:
+The status is before Alpha, we are working on one use case of this:

 - [GUTP](https://github.com/eightfish-org/gutp): A General User Text Persistence protocol, built using EightFish
 - [Discux](https://github.com/miketang84/discux): A forum system (including backend and frontend) connected to GUTP.